kapistelijaKrisu/FullstackForum/plan.md

 -edit category/forumposts/comments

 after summer
+-find nicer form components
 -lock posts if mod rights
 -tests
 -lint
--possibly abstract components that look alike
+-category page of undefined to throw error and add other info of category to category page -possibly abstract components that look alike
 -likes maybe
 -notifying of receiving a comment into one of the posted posts